-Most people do not realize the role that health care costs at retirement plays in their financial planning, and so they do not take the proper steps in order to construct a viable plan.
+Most people do not realize the role that these costs at retirement play in their financial planning, and so they do not take the proper steps in order to construct a viable plan.
 A Nationwide Survey “Health Care Costs in Retirement” Consumer study 2012, revealed that 4 out of every 5 people planning for retirement cannot accurately estimate how much they will pay for health care throughout their retirement.

-Your Health Care Costs At Retirement May Be Significantly More Than You Planned For
+Your Health Care Costs May Be Significantly More Than You Planned For

-Risk Changes Affect Your Health Care Costs At Retirement
+Risk Changes Can Affect Your Costs At Retirement

 During the planning phase of saving for your retirement, accounting for risks such as market declines and potential inflation likely weigh heavy on your mind.
 Once you enter into retirement these risks do not simply fade away.
 In fact, these risks are amplified as additional risks arise.
 An example of such a risk is the threat of outliving your retirement savings and therefore leaving your family with nothing.
-One of the most daunting new risk changes you will face in your golden years is your health care costs at retirement.
+One of the most daunting new risk changes you will face in your golden years are your health care costs.

-With health care spending estimated to increase at a rate of 5.8 percent through the year 2020 (according to “National Health Spending Projections Through 2020,” Health Affairs), the risk of rising health care costs is a real threat to your retirement budget.
+With health care spending estimated to increase at a rate of 5.8 percent through the year 2020 (according to the “Medicare Board of Trustees through 2028” ), the risk of rising health care costs is a real threat to your retirement budget.

-What Role Does Medicare Have On Health Care Costs At Retirement?
+What Role Does Medicare Have On Health Care Costs?